lzpmpc005/ReadersHaven/README.md

-# STEP 1 : Locate the path of manage.py in your Terminal
+# STEP 1 : Locate the path of manage.py

-# STEP 2 : Perform: python manage.py createsuperuser
+# STEP 2 : Excute this line of code: python manage.py createsuperuser

 then create your user name, email and password

-# STEP 3 : Perform: python manage.py runserver
+# STEP 3 : Excute this line of code: python manage.py runserver

 # STEP 4 : Open your browser and go to : http://localhost:8000/admin/